railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :reconcile: Reconcile, boolean

-    *Check this account if the user can make a reconciliation of the entries in this account.*
+    *Check this if the user is allowed to reconcile entries in this account.*